-- what a company's strategy is - what a company's strategy consists of - what a company's strategy is based upon - how businesses (re)define their strategy based on the strategic cycle - how a strategy influences all parts of the business model - how the organisation of a company is derived from its strategy
+- what a company's strategy is - what a company's strategy is based upon - how businesses (re)define their strategy based on the strategic cycle - how the organisation of a company is derived from its strategy

 This is a supporting module.
-The knowledge you gain will support in reaching the learning goals of the $1^{st}$ and $2^{nd}$ semester project.
+The knowledge you gain will support in reaching the learning goals of the 1^{st} and 2^{nd} semester project.
 PM4 will be tested by means of a written exam.

 The content of the module will be offered in a weekly tutorial with your team, which will have a strong connection to the semester project.
 In addition to attending contact hours, students are required to read the necessary literature and do assignments.
-Therefore, it is highly recommended to prepare well and actively participate.
+Therefore, it is highly recommended to prepare well in advance and to actively participate.